videogame-archive/romhack-archive/README.md

 - [x] Write tool to create dat file from database
 - [x] Write tool to create roms from database
 - [x] Write tool to create a release template from input/output roms
+- [ ] Porting romhacks/translations for SNES
+- [ ] Porting romhacks/translations for NES
+- [ ] Porting romhacks/translations for GB
-- [ ] Porting hacks found at romhackdb
+- [ ] Porting romhacks/translations for GBC
-- [ ] Porting hacks from 'T-En' and other collections
+- [ ] Porting romhacks/translations for GEN
-- [ ] Long Term Goal: Porting hacks from community sites
+- [ ] Porting romhacks/translations for N64
-- [ ] Long Term Goal: Porting lost hacks
+- [ ] Porting romhacks/translations for GBA

 ## Non Goals

 - This project CANNOT replace the original community sites.
 This project is mainly an archival project.
 - This project CANNOT take 'unique content' from community sites.
 Example: text descriptions or images.

-## How To Contribute
+## ⚠ ⚠ ⚠ Looking for Contributors ⚠ ⚠ ⚠

 - Are you part of a romhacking community site and would like to help us build a relationship?

-- Are you an aspiring contributor and would like to help us build the database?
+- Would like to help us build the database?
 Check the [Contributor Guide](#Contributor-Guide)

-For all these please join our discord https://discord.gg/AEV88uDTeQ or email us at: vg-archive@protonmail.com
+For these please best join our discord https://discord.gg/AEV88uDTeQ or email us at: vg-archive@protonmail.com

 - Would you like to report that you found a lost hack/s?